Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 - The IDHR has released information in the form of electronic handouts

-- The IDHR has also answered several important questions from employers via a “FAQ” on its website
+- The IDHR has also answered several vital questions from employers via a “FAQ” on its website

-As of January 1, 2020, all Illinois employers are required to provide sexual harassment training to nearly every person working in the state.
+As of January 1, 2020, all Illinois employers must provide sexual harassment training to nearly everyone in the state.
 When the Illinois Human Rights Act (“IHRA”) was amended in 2019 to create this requirement, the language in the statute left some questions unanswered.
-The vagaries in the statute left some employers scrambling to meet their new obligation past the January 1, 2020, effective date for the new law.
-As is often the case, more than a month into the statute’s effective period, the IDHR released on its website a set of FAQ and minimum training standards.
+The vagaries in the regulation left some employers scrambling to meet their new obligation past January 1, 2020, the effective date for the new law.
+As is often the case, more than a month into the statute’s effective period, the IDHR released a set of FAQ and minimum training standards on its website.
 Both documents attempt to answer some of the unanswered questions in the law.
-This article will synthesize and analyze the IDHR’s documents to help best prepare your organization to meet its training obligation.
+This article will synthesize and analyze the IDHR’s records to help prepare your organization to meet its training obligation.